qinglingzhu/myproject/README.md

 1. Run the code to obtain final results of SBX, DE and EGG in different frameworks (MOEA/D, NSGA3, SPEA2-SDE and thetaDEA).
 2. Obtain results of EP from https://github.com/hxyokokok/EPDE
 3. Compare the obtained results by the matlab code in the folder 'results'.

-An example of DTLZ1 with 3-objective is provided.
+An example of DTLZ1 is provided.

 Support
 -------
 You may report bugs, ask for help, and discuss various other issues via email qlzhu4-c@my.cityu.edu.hk.